-Persons employed as Service Coordinators must be a/an:
+Persons self-employed as Service Coordinators must be a/an:

-- Licensed Master Social Worker (Licensed by the NYS Education Department); - Licensed Clinical Social Worker (Licensed by the NYS Education Department); - Individual with a Doctorate or Master of Social Work; - Individual with a Doctorate or Master of Psychology; - Individual with a Master of Gerontology; - Licensed Physical Therapist (Licensed by the NYS Education Department); - Registered Professional Nurse (Licensed by the NYS Education Department); - Certified Teacher of Students with Disabilities (Certified by the NYS Education Department);

-• Certified Rehabilitation Counselor (Certified by the Commission of Rehabilitation Counselor Certification);

-• Licensed Speech Pathologist (Licensed by the NYS Education Department); or

-- Licensed Occupational Therapist (Licensed by the NYS Education Department); - OR
+- Licensed Master Social Worker (Licensed by the NYS Education Department); - Licensed Clinical Social Worker (Licensed by the NYS Education Department); - Individual with a Doctorate or Master of Social Work; - Individual with a Doctorate or Master of Psychology; - Individual with a Master of Gerontology; - Physical Therapist (Licensed by the NYS Education Department); - Registered Professional Nurse (Licensed by the NYS Education Department); - Certified Teacher of Students with Disabilities (Certified by the NYS Education Department); - Certified Rehabilitation Counselor (Certified by the Commission of Rehabilitation Counselor Certification); - Licensed Speech Pathologist (Licensed by the NYS Education Department); or - Occupational Therapist (Licensed by the NYS Education Department); - AND

-Individual with a Bachelor's degree and one (1) year of experience providing case management/service coordination and information, linkages and referrals regarding community-based services for individuals with disabilities and/or seniors;
+Must have, at a minimum, one (1) year of experience providing case management/service coordination and information, linkages and referrals regarding community-based services for individuals with disabilities and/or seniors;

-Individual with an Associate's degree and two (2) years of experience providing case management/service coordination, information, linkages and referrals regarding community-based services for individuals with disabilities and/or seniors.
+Individual with a Bachelor's degree and three (3) years of experience providing case management/service coordination, information, linkages and referrals regarding community-based services for individuals with disabilities and/or seniors.

-Paid employment and unpaid experience (such as documented volunteer work, internships, etc.) providing case management/service coordination, information, linkages and referrals regarding community-based services for individuals with disabilities and/or seniors can be used to fulfill the requirements for being employed as a Service Coordinator.
+An individual with an Associate's degree and 5 years' experience providing case management/service coordination, information, linkages and referrals regarding community-based services for individuals with disabilities and/or seniors.